NDevTK/infra/appengine/findit/docs/flake_portal.md

 ## Contacts
 ### Reporting problems
-For any breakage report and feature requests, please [file a bug].
+For any breakage report and feature requests, please
+ * [file a bug for Flake Analyzer].
+ * [file a bug for other Flakiness Tooling].
 ### Mailing list
 For questions and general discussions, please use [findit group].
 ## FAQ